venkatmithun/open-dev-python/README.md

 # Open Python Environment

-This project contains a ready-to-run Python environment for API querying, data analysis, and debugging.
+This repository provides a minimal Python environment with useful tooling for data analysis and API experimentation.

 ## Setup